Jagjeet Sandhu

-Jagjeet Sandhu is an Indian film actor and theatre artist who works in Punjabi and Hindi Films and Television.
-He started his career with biography film Rupinder Gandhi in 2015.
-Sandhu is best known for his role of "Bhola" in Rupinder Gandhi film series and "Romi Gill" in Dakuaan Da Munda and his role as "Tarsem" in Sufna is considered his best role till date.
+Jagjeet Sandhu is an Indian film actor and theatre artist who works in Punjabi and Hindi films and Television.
+He started his career with the biographic film Rupinder Gandhi in 2015.
+Sandhu is best known for his role of "Bhola" in the Rupinder Gandhi film series and "Romi Gill" in Dakuaan Da Munda and his role as "Tarsem" in Sufna is considered his best role to date.